fpagliughi/sockpp/README.md

 - Windows support
     - Windows support was broken in release v0.5.
 It is now fixed, and includes the UDP features.

+- The local CI script, `buildtst.sh` now includes clang++-7 and runs the unit tests.

 ## New in v0.5

 - (Breaking change) Updated the hierarchy of network address classes, now derived from a common base class.